Underscore76/SDVTASMod/README.md

 * `newgame` - setup a new save state file and fill in details
 * `swapseed` - swap the seed of the current save state

+#### Engine State functions:
+Engine state is the current state of overlays/logics.
+You can save different configurations if you find that you often want to switch between different setups.
+* `saveengine` - save the current engine state to file
+* `loadengine` - load engine state from file

 ## Automation logic
 Slowly copying over/making sure things work in the new system.